OkCupid: Profile Edit

 I wrote a new set of API endpoints (in a house variant of express) as well as a test suite (in mocha).
 They accept human-readable but machine-ready values, convert them to the format that the back-end requires, and, upon success, return the updated values in a variety of formats.

 For the front-end, React was a natural choice for its ability to update a store and having the interface reflect the new values.
-Having written React forms before, the front-end team decided to use this as an opportunity to make a set of reusable form elements, which I wrote and are now used across OkCupid’s desktop and mobile web sites.
+Having written React forms before, the front-end team decided to use this as an opportunity to make a set of reusable form elements, which I wrote and are now used across OkCupid’s desktop site, mobile web site, and webviews within the native apps.

 How it works